w0bbes/steamAPI/README.md

 *   getPlayerItems
 *   getSchema

+### getPlayerSummaries
+This method uses an array of 64bit Steamids in the query.
+The Steam Web API limits the request to 100 steamids. node-steam does not error handle this.

+    steam.getPlayerSummaries({
+      steamids: ['76561197960435530']
+    }, console.log);

 ### Please Note
 By default, all methods will use version 0001.
 Currently the Steam Web API (non-TF2) methods support version 0002.
 To use the newest version please specify within the parameter object.